pikatoste/test.sh/README.md

 * If SUBSHELL is set to 'never', there are no specific requirements.

+* Otherwise, if REENTER is true, the source command should be after function definitions and any code that affects these functions, such as variable assignments.
-* Otherwise, if REENTER is true, you should organize your script as follows: _function definitions_, _source test.sh_, _main code_.
+You should organize your script as follows: _function definitions_, _source test.sh_,
+_main code_.

   Under this configuration some code could be executed in a subshell (see [Subshells](#subshells)).
-Enabling the REENTER feature means that you want correct frames in stack traces.
-This is only accomplished if the test script defines its functions _before_ sourcing test.sh.
-The second time these functions are defined they will be automatically exported because test.sh does `set -a`.
+When REENTER is true, subshells restart the test script to redefine functions in the current subshell.
-  You probably don't want to reexecute the scripts' main code when reentered from a subshell, that's why the main test script code is _after_ sourcing test.sh: when test.sh is sourced as a result of a subshell invocation, the source command never returns.
+  This redefinition is only accomplished if these functions are defined before sourcing test.sh.
+You probably don't want to reexecute the test script main code when reentered from a subshell, and that's why the main test script code is _after_ sourcing test.sh (when test.sh is sourced as a result of a subshell invocation, the source command never returns).

 * Otherwise, the source command should be at the beginning of the test script, before function definitions and any code that affects these functions.

   Under this configuration some code could be executed in a subshell (see [Subshells](#subshells)).
-Disabling the REENTER feature means that you don't require correct frames in stack traces and therefore frames of code executed in a subshell will not correctly reference the source file and line number.
-Code execcuted in a subshell will only see functions defined _after_ sourcing test.sh, and this is why you should source test.sh before function definitions: as the script is not reexecuted, functions defined _before_ sourcing test.sh will not be exported unless explicitly exported with, foe exapmke, `set -.a`.
+When REENTER is false, subshells simply execute the requested code.
+All variables and functions are available in the subshell because test.sh does `set -o allexport`, but this setting only affects code _after_ test.sh is sourced.
+Variables and functions defined before test.sh is are not available in the subshell unless explicitly exported, for example with `set -o allexport` at the beginning of the test script.

 The aspect of the source command itself depends on the location of test.sh and whether you restrict the directory where test scripts can be run from.